Childhood Commercial Hotel Home Investment with Jay Anderson

 I guess that’s something that I’ve set myself as a little goal for 2019 is to pursue discomfort.

 You know everyone is, has this fear of either rejection by failure or by being told no. But amazing things can happen when you push yourself out of your comfort zone.
-So pursue discomfort push yourself out of your comfort zone and you watch what the world will bring.
+So pursue discomfort push yourself out of your comfort zone and watch what the world will bring.

 With development being a key goal for Anderson personally, he shares with us another type of development he’s excited to see in the next five years…